David Riordan: Music career

 Riordan began his recording career in 1968, as a member of the Yankee Dollar, singing vocals, playing guitar and writing songs for the band's debut album, Yankee Dollar.
 In 1970 he was a songwriter on the Sugarloaf albums Sugarloaf in 1970, Spaceship Earth in 1972, and I Got a Song in 1973.
 On the band's debut album, Riordan was the co-writer of the number one hit song "Green-Eyed Lady".
 He next was a performing member of the group Sweet Pain and songwriter for the group's debut album, Sweet Pain.
 In 1974 he performed and wrote songs for the band's second album, Sweet Pain II.
 That year he also released his only solo album, on Capitol Records.
-Both the A side of the vinyl LP and the B side held five tracks each.
 Billboard reviewed the album positively upon its release in November 1974, and charted the album among the top fifteen albums with major rotation on the leading progressive radio stations in the US for several weeks.
 He recorded albums for the record and film companies Capitol Records, United Artists, 20th Century Fox, and Dot Records.
 Eventually his catalogue reached over 100 songs, and was purchased by Paul McCartney's publishing company MPL Publishing.